Medicinal TreesInformation sheets and resources about medicinal trees

-We will be adding more information about individual trees and shrubs on this page.
+We will be adding more information about individual medicinal trees and shrubs on this page.

-Click on the + to expand information in each fact sheet.
+Click on the + in the heading to expand details in each information sheet.

 Viburnum opulus L.